 Dr. Friehling is a regenerative medicine specialist and may recommend stem cell therapy as a method for your pain management, specifically for the management of joint pain.
 She also offers Prolozone, which is a homeopathic/oxygen-ozone injection that has the ability to reconstruct damaged connective tissue to permanently stop the chronic pain.
 Dr. Friehling combines Prolozone with PRP to get the most effective results.

 The stem cells in your body have the ability to duplicate themselves and differentiate themselves into more specialized cells, such as bone, muscle, nerves, or blood vessels.
-Dr. Friehling offers stem cell therapy in the form of biologic allografts to treat joint pain.
+Dr. Friehling offers biologic allografts to treat joint pain.
 When injected into your joint, the treatment stimulates stem cell production to accelerate the healing process and the regeneration of new tissue.

-In addition to the stem cells, Dr. Friehling offers exosome therapy.
+In addition, Dr. Friehling offers exosome therapy.
 Exosomes are naturally found in your body and support cell-to-cell communication.
 In regenerative medicine, exosome therapy enhances the communication between cells to improve the effects of treatment.

 For a holistic approach to pain management, contact Bonnie S. Friehling, MD, by phone today.